-In February, the yield curve moved down and became slightly flatter.
-Short rates ticked down by the smallest possible margin while long rates dropped a little bit more.
-The three-month (constant maturity) Treasury bill rate decreased to 0.52 percent (for the week ending February 24), down 1 basis point from January’s 0.53 percent and back to December’s 0.52 percent.
-The 10-year rate (also constant maturity) fell to 2.39 percent, down from January’s 2.43 percent, which itself was a fall from December’s 2.54 percent.
-These changes dropped the slope to 187 basis points, down a mere 3 basis points from January’s 190 basis points and down 15 basis points from December’s 202 basis points.
+Spring has sprung, and so have short-term interest rates.
+In March, the yield curve moved up and got noticeably flatter.
+Short rates moved up a full quarter of a point, while long rates inched upward.
+The three-month (constant maturity) Treasury bill rate increased to 0.77 percent (for the week ending March 24), up 25 basis points from February’s 0.52 percent, which was down one basis point from January’s 0.53 percent.
+The ten-year rate (also constant maturity) rose to 2.42 percent, three basis points above February’s 2.39 percent, but still down from January’s 2.43 percent.
+These changes dropped the slope to 165 basis points, down 22 basis points from the February number of 187 basis points, which was a bit below January’s 190 basis points.

-The small change in the spread had a small impact on predicted real GDP growth.
-Using past values of the spread and GDP growth suggests that real GDP will grow at about a 1.8 percent rate over the next year, equal to last month’s estimate, and just a bit above December’s estimate of 1.6 percent.
+The drop in the spread had the expected negative impact on predicted real GDP growth, but it was small.
+Using past values of the spread and GDP growth to estimate future GDP growth suggests that real GDP will grow at about a 1.7 percent rate over the next year, down from the 1.8 percent seen in the previous two months.
 Although the time horizons do not match exactly, the forecast, like other forecasts, does show moderate growth for the year.

-The probability of recession, however, moved in the expected direction, increasing somewhat, though it remains at a low level.
-Using the yield curve to predict whether or not the economy will be in recession in the future, we estimate that the expected chance of the economy being in a recession next February is 5.63 percent, up from January’s estimate of 5.46 percent and December’s estimate of 4.07 percent.
+The probability of recession moved in the expected direction, increasing somewhat, though it remains at a low level.
+Using the yield curve to predict whether or not the economy will be in recession in the future, we estimate the expected chance of the economy being in a recession next March at 7.43 percent, up a bit from February’s estimate of 5.63 percent and January’s estimate of 5.46 percent.
 So the yield curve is optimistic about the recovery continuing, even if it is somewhat pessimistic with regard to the pace of growth over the next year.

 The Yield Curve as a Predictor of Economic Growth